nalquas/homegirl-tic/README.md

 # homegirl-tic
-A TIC-80 compatiblity layer for the Homegirl Fantasy Console
+This is a [TIC-80](https://github.com/nesbox/TIC-80) compatiblity layer made for the [Homegirl Fantasy Console](https://github.com/poeticAndroid/homegirl).

+This is still missing several important functions, but some very basic programs should run already.